-This page details some of the general differences and similarities between the experience of transgender/gender diverse and intersex individuals.
+This page details some of the general differences and similarities between the experience of transgender/gender diverse people and people with intersex variations.
 In general, these comparisons reflect our understanding in Australia, but many of the same principles apply elsewhere.

 Intersex is not a part of the trans umbrella (such as transgender or transsexual) nor is intersex a form of gender diversity, because intersex is not about gender, or transition.
 Intersex is about bodies; about congenital physical differences in sex characteristics.

 Intersex, transgender, and same sex attraction are distinct concepts and issues, and people with intersex variations face distinct health and human rights issues.